-- 1. Staff who engage in sexual abuse or sexual harassment with a youth shall be prohibited from contact with youth, shall be subject to administrative/disciplinary action including termination, and may be reported to local law enforcement and any relevant licensing board. - 2.
-The Division's Human Resources shall provide information on substantiated allegations, or pending investigations of sexual abuse or sexual harassment, with a current or former employee, upon receiving a request from an institutional employer. - 3.
-Violations of policy and procedure relating to sexual abuse or sexual harassment shall be dealt with on a case-by-case basis. - 4.
-Any staff member who voluntarily resigns or is terminated due to sexual abuse or sexual harassment violations may be referred to local law enforcement for possible criminal action, as well as reported to the appropriate state licensing agency, if the incident was not previously reported. - 5.
-All discipline shall follow the requirements of Chapter 284 of the Nevada Revised Statutes and Nevada Administrative Code and any other applicable statutes.
+- Staff who violate agency policies relating to sexual abuse or sexual harassment with a youth shall be subject to administrative or disciplinary action up to and including termination.
+Discipline shall be based on the results of the Division's Human Resource administrative investigation, with discipline in accordance with Chapter 284 of the Nevada Revised Statutes and Nevada Administrative Code and any other applicable statutes, per the Rules for State Personnel Administration manual.
+As warranted, staff may be reported to local law enforcement and any relevant licensing board. - 2.
+To ensure compliance with PREA Standard §115.376, the Division's Human Resource office shall notify the PREA Coordinator, in writing, of the disciplinary action taken. - a.
+Termination shall be the presumptive disciplinary sanction for staff who have engaged in sexual abuse. - b.
+Disciplinary sanctions shall be commensurate with the nature and circumstances of the acts committed, the staff member's disciplinary history, and the sanctions imposed for comparable offenses by other staff with similar histories. - 3.
+The Division's Human Resources shall provide information on substantiated allegations, or pending investigations of sexual abuse or sexual harassment, with a current or former employee, upon receiving a request from an institutional employer. - 4.
+Violations of policy and procedure relating to sexual abuse or sexual harassment shall be dealt with on a case-by-case basis. - 5.
+Any staff member who voluntarily resigns or is terminated due to sexual abuse or sexual harassment violations may be referred to local law enforcement for possible criminal action, as well as reported to the appropriate state licensing agency, if the incident was not previously reported.